durgasubburaman/simple-chat-client/README.md

 # simple-chat-client
-A simple node.js chat client
+Web client for a simple chat demonstration